babel/website/docs/config-files.md

 - `babel.config.cjs` and `.babelrc.cjs` allow you to define your configuration as CommonJS, using `module.exports`.

 - `babel.config.mjs` and `.babelrc.mjs` use native ECMAScript modules.
-They are only supported by Node.js 13.2 or newer, and might work in older versions when passing `--experimental-modules` flag to Node.js.
+They are supported by Node.js 13.2+ (or older versions via the `--experimental-modules` flag).
   Please remember that native ECMAScript modules are asynchronous (that's why `import()` always returns a promise!): for this reason, `.mjs` config files will throw when calling Babel synchronously.